Boundedness of trace fields of rank two local systems

-\begin{setup}For the rest of this section we suppose $B\rightarrow C$ is an abelian scheme with semi-stable and totally degenerate reduction along $Z$, and moreover $\End(B)\otimes \mb{Q}=F$, which is unramified at $p$ and such that $\dim B=[F:\mb{Q}]=d$.
-By the Tate conjecture for endormophisms of abelian varieties over function fields\footnote{proven by Zarhin for $\ell\neq p$ and de Jong for $\ell=p$}, by passing to an abelian variety isogenous to $B$ over $C$ if necessary, we may assume the ring of integers $\mc{O}_F\subset F $ acts on $B$. \end{setup}
+\begin{setup} For the rest of this section we suppose $B\rightarrow C$ is an abelian scheme with semi-stable and totally degenerate reduction along $Z$, and moreover $\End(B)\otimes \mb{Q}=F$, which is unramified at $p$ and such that $\dim B=[F:\mb{Q}]=d$.
+It is straightforward to check that, passing to an isogenous abelian scheme if necessary, we can (and do) assume that the ring of integers $\mc{O}_F\subset F$ acts on $B$; we refer to such abelian schemes as $\GL_2(\mc{O}_F)$-type. \end{setup}